 The COVID-19 crisis has prompted companies to reflect on how to develop their operations to make them more sustainable and adaptable to unpredictable events.

-The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
-Materials are not destroyed in the end, but are used to make new products over and over again. plays a key role in a sustainable economic recovery as its business models can be used to shorten production chains, extend the life cycle of products, reduce the amount of waste and create sustainable economic growth and jobs.
+The circular economy The circular economy An economic model which does not focus on producing more and more goods, but in which consumption is based on using services – sharing, renting and recycling – instead of owning.
+Materials are not destroyed in the end, but are used to make new products over and over again.
+Open term page The circular economy plays a key role in a sustainable economic recovery as its business models can be used to shorten production chains, extend the life cycle of products, reduce the amount of waste and create sustainable economic growth and jobs.

 The circular economy is the business of the future and we should invest in circular innovations now.